-- A UP has a wide geographical coverage - Choosing a UP may result in lower translation costs after grant compared to national validations (but it must be remembered that during a transitional period of 6 years a single full translation of the patent is still required) - Easier administration of renewal fees is possible since only a single renewal fee payment each year is required to the European Patent Office (EPO) for the states covered by the UP - The UPC provides a single court system for settlement of disputes relating to UPs.
-It is hoped that this will lead to less divergence in case law and so enhance legal certainty
+- A UP will have a wide geographical coverage - Choosing a UP may result in lower translation costs after grant compared to national validations (but it must be remembered that during a transitional period of 6 years a single full translation of the patent will still be required) - Easier administration of renewal fees will be possible since only a single renewal fee payment each year will be required to the European Patent Office (EPO) for the states covered by the UP

-- The UPC is empowered to grant relief (e.g. damages, injunctions, etc.) that cover all the Contracting Member States for which the UP has unitary effect (and possibly beyond) - Using the UPC for enforcement may avoid the need for parallel litigation in multiple European jurisdictions.
+- The UPC will provide a single court system for settlement of disputes relating to UPs.
+It is hoped that this will lead to less divergence in case law and so enhance legal certainty - The UPC will be empowered to grant relief (e.g. damages, injunctions, etc.) that covers all the Contracting Member States for which the UP has unitary effect (and possibly beyond) - Using the UPC for enforcement may avoid the need for parallel litigation in multiple European iurisdictions.